chloegrickards/thesis-draft1/README.md

 This repository contains the code relevant to Chloe Rickard's senior honors thesis (Engineering Resistance: A CRISPR/Cas9-Mediated Gene Drive for Schistosomiasis Control).

+UPDATE: This repository code has been taken down in order to conserve it for future publications.
+For more information, please contact rickards.chloe@gmail.com

 geneSystem, geneDrive_transitionMatrix, and geneDrive_sim all work together to create the figures found in the thesis.
 The model is modified from geneDrive_sim, which calls upon geneSystem and geneDrive_transitionMatrix as it runs.

 geneSystem contains basic information about the system modeled: number of alleles, number of genotypes, initial population distribution, allele fitness costs, and selfing.